Ussuri tube-nosed bat

-The Ussuri tube-nosed bat (Murina ussuriensis) is a species of vesper bat in the family Vespertilionidae.
+The Ussuri tube-nosed bat or Forest tube-nosed bat (Murina ussuriensis) is a species of vesper bat in the family Vespertilionidae.
 It is threatened by habitat loss.

 It is the only species of bat that hibernates in snowbanks.

 Taxonomy and etymology

 It was described as a new species in 1913 by Russian zoologist Sergey Ognev.

 Its species name "ussuriensis" comes from Ussuriland.

 The holotype had been collected in Ussuriland by Nikolaus Ikonnikov (also spelled Ikonnikoff).

 In 1951, Ellerman and Morrison-Scott classified it as a subspecies of the little tube-nosed bat with a trinomen of Murina aurata ussuriensis.

 The population in Japan is sometimes referred to as Murina silvatica.

 Description

 It is a moderately small member of its genus, with a forearm length of 27 mm.

 Its head and body length is 40 mm, while its tail is 25 mm.

 Its fur is soft and short.

 Fur on the back is tricolored, with reddish brown tips, pale middles, and dark roots.

 The belly fur is pale and grayish in comparison.

 The tops of its feet and legs are very hairy, as well as the back of its uropatagium.